noMERCY155/Task-Manager/README.md

 Open the project in your favorite Java IDE.

-Run the MainApp class to launch the Task Manager application.
+Run the ApplicationDriver class to launch the Task Manager application.

 Use the interface to add, manage, and organize your tasks.